 Detect if TPM chip is present and scan the manufacturer, specification and version of the chip

-The Trusted Platform Module (TPM) is a chip on the motherboard that adds basic security functions to the computer.
+The Trusted Platform Module (TPM) is a chip on the motherboard that adds basic security features to the computer.
 Security.Desk detects whether a TPM chip is present and then scans the manufacturer, specification and version of the chip.

 - The report also shows if no TPM chip is implemented.